nickj609/GameModeManager/README.md

 For creating WASD menus, this plugin utilizes a custom fork of [WASDMenuAPI](https://github.com/Interesting-exe/WASDMenuAPI) shared plugin API (licensed under the [MIT License](https://github.com/Interesting-exe/WASDMenuAPI?tab=MIT-1-ov-file)).

+Lastly, a special thanks to the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).
+The plugin's use of the dependency injection framework served as the core architecture for the development of this plugin.

 ## Requirements
 - [Counter-Strike 2](https://www.counter-strike.net/cs2)
 - [Metamod:Source](https://github.com/alliedmodders/metamod-source/) (v1282+)